Using data from our latest annual broker review which tested more than a dozen different online brokers

 Next, investors want to make sure they can trade the investment vehicle they want.
 TradeStation Securities provides its clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading while Merrill Edge provides clients access to Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, TradeStation Securities boasts an offering of 4951 mutual funds compared to Merrill Edge's 3688 available funds.
 And, commission free ETFs deserve a comparison, which in this case means trading a possible 0 commission free ETFs at both brokers.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 TradeStation Securities offers virtual trading while Merrill Edge does not.
-For mobile trading, Merrill Edge and TradeStation Securities both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Merrill Edge while TradeStation Securities offers clients none of these.
-On the whole, when it comes to tools, research, and trading on the go, TradeStation Securities posted awards for Best in Class - Platforms & Tools in 2014, while Merrill Edge found itself with Best in Class - Research.
+For mobile trading, Both Merrill Edge and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Merrill Edge while TradeStation Securities offers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, TradeStation Securities was rated Best in Class - Platforms & Tools, while Merrill Edge was rated none of these.

-Overall, Merrill Edge comes out on top with 4.00 stars over TradeStation Securities's 3.50 stars.
+Overall, Merrill Edge takes the upper hand with 4.50 stars over TradeStation Securities's 4.00 stars.